mcharouk/aws/GenerativeAIEssentials/Synopsis.md

 Creates a feedback loop where users are only shown stereotype-confirming content

 * Real Impact:
   * Women interested in sci-fi never see those recommendations
   * Men interested in cooking shows don't get those suggestions
   * Reinforces and strengthens societal stereotypes

 ## Transparency and explainability

 * LLM are in general not transparent because of their complexity
-  * Still, CoT for example can be used to explain the output
-  * Quote the sources
 * But be careful to who you are transparent.
 It can divulgate sensitive data, model internal behaviour (subject to disclosure), could show some of its vulnerabilities
 * Might not be 100% explainable.
 Does not explain why genAI has generated this text instead of  another one.